-In the "Math Meets Fashion"episode of Math at Work, Jessalyn Lu (14), Drew Harner (16), and Robin Johnson (18) explore math in the fashion industry by meeting with Tim Gunn, former co-host of Project Runway and current co-host of Making the Cut, and Diane von Furstenberg, legendary fashion designer and president of the Council of Fashion Designers of America.
+In the "Math Meets Fashion"episode of Math at Work, Jessalyn (14), Drew (16), and Robin (18) explore math in the fashion industry by meeting with Tim Gunn, former co-host of Project Runway and current co-host of Making the Cut, and Diane von Furstenberg, legendary fashion designer and president of the Council of Fashion Designers of America.

 Want to learn the real story behind math in fashion design?
 Watch this video to explore how the two fields come together, and share it with your students!
 Then, take a look at the lessons below that give students hands-on experience with related math concepts.

 The Math at Work web series features industry leaders who work directly with real students to demonstrate the industry-spanning power and importance of real-world math.

 This episode of Math at Work is hosted by Tim Gunn and spotlights aspiring fashion designers Jessalyn, Robin, and Drew.
 Drew needs to figure out measurements for a reversible cape; Robin wants to find out whether she can afford the fabric she wants for an athletic outfit; and Jessalyn has to stay within budget while creating a dress from two fabrics with different prices.